daltonbr/Undercooked/README.md

 * **Asynchronous programming** in conjunction with Coroutines.
 * `IPickable` interface and `Interactable` Abstract class
-* Extensive use of [Pattern Matching](https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching) to handle interaction between items.
+* Extensive use of [Pattern Matching](https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching) to handle the interaction between items.
 * Use of the new (event-based) Unity Input System, allowing a seamless change between the keyboard and different brands of controllers.
 * Several Particle Systems: smoke, steam, dust, stars.
 * Use of a personal Unity Package